 This weeklong camp gives junior divers, ages 12 to 17, the chance to become PADI certified with lessons hosted by experienced instructors on the waters of the Atlantic.
 Participants will explore local ship wrecks and beautiful undersea life.
 Though Ocean Reef Club is a private, member-owned community, the camp is open to non-members.
-(Cost: $225/day or $1,700/week for non-member children.)
-Check for updated schedules.
+Check for updated schedules and pricing.

 Many camps at Ocean Reef Club offer overnight options for an additional cost, which includes dinner, evening activities and accommodations in dormitory-style housing with their peers.
 Parents are invited to partake in the summer fun while the little ones are enrolled in camp with well-appointed accommodations at the oceanfront Inn available (children can also stay with parents).
 Parents will enjoy access to the many activities and facilities that Ocean Reef Club members enjoy, including dive trips through on-site Cristal Clear Charters.

 Home to two state parks, a national park, and a national marine sanctuary, Key Largo boasts some of the most fascinating botanical scenery in the state of Florida.

 Visit America’s historic lodges and find rustic log exteriors, well-worn pine floors, or riverside ambience.
 Join your family in a walk back through time when you book lodging with a story of its own.